Stencyl/stencylpedia/block-reference/numbers-text/math.md

 ![abs-block](http://static.stencyl.com/pedia2/blocks/numbers_text/math/AbsoluteValue.png)

 Returns the absolute value of the given number.
-(Makes it positive)
+(If it is negative, makes it positive.)

 ```
 Math.abs([NUMBER])